Our Different Diamonds

-A CVD diamond begins as a thin slice of diamond seed, which is often an HPHT produced diamond.
+These gemstones begin as a thin slice of diamond seed, which is often an HPHT produced diamond.
 The diamond seed is placed in a sealed chamber and heated to around 800 degrees Celsius.

 The chamber is filled with a carbon rich-gas, like methane, and other gases.
 The gases are ionized into plasma using technology similar to that of microwaves or lasers.
 The ionization breaks the molecular bonds in the gases, and the pure carbon adheres to the diamond seed and slowly crystallizes.

 What Are Lab Grown Diamonds’ Impact on the Environment?